 - 1. Explain to the student that they are going to make a short video.
-Its purpose will be to inform and/or instruct someone else on a particular interest of theirs. - 2.
+Its purpose will be to inform and/or instruct someone else on a particular interest that they have. - 2.
 Have them find at least two videos on YouTube about their chosen topic.
-Have them note at least 5 aspects of each video, which make it worthwhile to view.
+Have them note at least five aspects of each video, which make it worthwhile to view.
 Also, have them note aspects of each video that are less successful and that they will avoid doing. - 3.
-Have them research (on at least two different websites), information on the chosen topic.
+Have them research (on at least two different websites), for information on the chosen topic.
 They should take notes of any items of interest that they will include in their video.

 - 4. Then, have the student write a basic outline of what they will say and show in the video, and have them practice that rough script. - 5.
 Assemble any "show and tell" items needed to produce the video. - 6.
 After they have gotten the materials together and gone through a practice run of their content, have them decide where they would like to have them do the filming.
 They should choose where they will sit, consider the background and lighting of the space, and try to eliminate background noise of radio, tv, pets, clocks, and heat or a/c. - 7.
 Do the first take of the video.
 Play it back for them to watch.
 Have them note any revisions they might like to make, and then record a second video.
 Again, play it back. - 8.
-Have them select a recipient for their interview and share it via email or text.
+Have them select a recipient for their interview, that they think might be interested in the content, and share it via email or text.